Gilbert Mason 1913-1972

 Links and PublicationsA catalogue of publicly owned oil, tempera and acrylic paintings in Birmingham was published in May 2008 by The Public Catalogue Foundation - Winner of the 2005 Besterman McColvin Award for Outstanding Works of Reference.

-There is a Self Portrait by Gilbert Mason on p.141 of the catalogue, and Coastal Harbour with Yachts (1963) and Landscape (1963) on p.254.
-The self portrait is at Birmingham Museum and Art Gallery and the other two are at the University of Birmingham.
+At time of writing here were 14 images including a Self Portrait, Coastal Harbour with Yachts (1963) and Landscape (1963) The self portrait is at Birmingham Museum and Art Gallery and the other two are at the University of Birmingham.

 A correspondent tells me that Gilbert provided the illustrations for his father's book "Estuary"